antvis/G6/packages/site/docs/manual/upgrade.en.md

 ### Extension Registration

 Unlike G6 4.x, G6 5.x uses a unified extension registration function (register).
-You can refer to the [Extensions - Registration](/manual/core-concept/extension#注册扩展) to register G6 extensions.
+You can refer to the [Extension Register](/en/manual/core-concept/extension#register-extension) to register G6 extensions.

 The following G6 4.x registration functions have been deprecated: